You can apply to the DPBP if you:

 Candidates who obtain 50 or more points in the documentary analysis (first phase) will be admitted to the second phase (oral interview).
-The oral interviews can be done in person or by videoconference (e.g., Skype).
+The oral interview can be done in person or by videoconference (e.g., Skype)

 In the second phase, each candidate will also be scored on a scale of 0-100 points based on the following criteria: